opencomputeproject/OCP-Security-SAFE/Documentation/framework.md

 * **Signed Git Commits**\
   The OCP GitHub repository is configured to require all commits to be [signed](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).
 Please remember this when preparing the submission (use [--amend --signoff](https://stackoverflow.com/a/15667644) if you forget).
 * **SRF Pull Request Path**\
-  The location of the signed SFRs should be in Reports/$Vendor/$Year/$Product.
+  The signed SFRs are published to the location Reports/$Vendor/$Year/$Product.
 As a convenience, the submission may choose to additionally include the human-readable SFR documents.
 * **SRP Public Key Pull Request Path**\
-  The location of the signing public key should be in SRP_certificates/$SRP.
+  The public signing key of each SRP is published to the location SRP_certificates/$SRP.
 These are to be published and maintained by the SRP, and may be revoked by the TAC (see [Disqualification](#Disqualification) above).